 Chanel made headlines last year when it purchased four of its silk suppliers in an attempt to further control its precious supply chain.
 The announcement came on the heels of a number of other supplier acquisitions by the Karl Lagerfeld-helmed house.

-In the news today: Paris-based design house, Chanel, has purchased four of its silk suppliers in an attempt to further control its precious supply chain.
-The announcement comes on the heels of a number of other recent acquisitions by the Karl Lagerfeld-helmed house.
-Earlier this month, it took a majority stake in the family-run Richard Tannery, a provider of lambskins for its small leather goods - its second leather-specific acquisition in recent years.
-And in case that's not enough, in April, Chanel bought a minority stake in 129-year-old tulle and lace supplier Sophie Hallette near Calais, France's lace capital.
+In June 2016, the Paris-based design house took a majority stake in the family-run Richard Tannery, a provider of lambskins for its small leather goods - its second leather-specific acquisition in recent years.
+And in case that is not enough, that April, Chanel bought a minority stake in 129-year-old tulle and lace supplier Sophie Hallette near Calais, France's lace capital.

 As a result of its most recent bout of acquisitions, Chanel has created a silks production unit after completing the third deal in four months aimed at strengthening its supply chain, per Reuters.
 Chanel said the four companies, in the Loire region, were long-standing suppliers involved in every step of silk production from yarn making to weaving and printing.

 "Through these investments, Chanel is reaffirming its commitment to the long-term sustainability of a high-quality segment and to ensuring the longevity of the silk weaving industry in France," Bruno Pavlovsky, President of Chanel Fashion said in a statement.
 Chanel plans major investment in the four companies to boost their production capacity and modernize their manufacturing tools, Pavlovsky added